Assessing Credit Score Prediction Reliability Using Bootstrap Resampling

 Credit: Richard Warnung

-For enhanced analytical control, this section presents an alternative approach where models are trained on bootstrap samples while being evaluated on a consistent validation set.
-This methodology effectively isolates the impact of training data variation on model predictions.
+For tighter analytical control, let’s try an alternative approach: train models on bootstrap samples, but evaluate them on a fixed validation set.
+This isolates the effect of training data variation on predictions.

 Vs <- function(boot_split){